Copa Libertadores records and statistics

 This page details the records and statistics of the Copa Libertadores.
 The Copa Libertadores is an international premier club tournament played annually by the top football clubs of South America.
 It includes 3–5 teams from all ten CONMEBOL members.
 It is usually held from January to November.

 The data below does not include the 1948 South American Championship of Champions, as it is not listed by CONMEBOL either as a Copa Libertadores edition or as an official competition.
 It must be pointed out, however, that at least in the years 1996 and 1997, CONMEBOL entitled equal status to both the Copa Libertadores and the 1948 tournament.
 Vasco da Gama were allowed to participate in the Supercopa Libertadores, a CONMEBOL official competition for former Libertadores champions (not admitting participation for champions of the Copa CONMEBOL).
+The 1948 competition is referred to at the Conmebol website as the competition that, 12 years later, would become the Copa Libertadores.